 How To Grow A Pineapple From A Pineapple Top

 Pineapples are a tropical fruit native to South America, specifically to the region that now encompasses Brazil and Paraguay.
-The botanical name for pineapple is Ananas comosus, and it is part of the Bromeliaceae family.
+The botanical name for the pineapple is Ananas comosus, and it is part of the Bromeliaceae family.

 This fruit has a distinctive and exotic flavor that lends itself well to a variety of culinary dishes, beverages, and desserts.
 Over time, the cultivation of pineapples has spread across the globe, and they are now grown in many regions with suitable climates.